Namora: Agents of Atlas

 Some time later, the Agents of Atlas find a damaged coffin, which appears to contain the mummified corpse of Namora.
 Upon closer inspection, Marvel Boy disables a holographic display creating the corpse image, revealing a well-preserved, alive Namora inside the coffin.
-When awakened, Namora joins in a fight against underwater sea creatures and displays just how powerful she is, shown to be equal in power to her cousin Namor.
+When awakened, Namora joins in a fight against underwater sea creatures and displays just how powerful she is, shown to be equal in power to Namor.

 Jimmy Woo offers her a spot, and Namora joins the Agents of Atlas, where she leads Venus to recover all memories of her past life as a siren, almost driving her mad in the process.
 It is then revealed by the enhanced bliss inducing powers of the naiad that Namora's innermost desire is to sleep with her cousin Namor.

 Eventually the team manages to reach the Yellow Claw, revealed as the mastermind behind the Atlas Foundation, and willing to give his leading role to Jimmy Woo.
 Woo accepts, and Namora, as the other Agents, are employed to travel the world in Marvel Boy's spaceship to shut down any rebellious cell still pursuing criminal objectives.

 At some point in her career as an Agent of Atlas she takes an extended leave, or leaves the role altogether, to join Amadeus Cho's group during the World War Hulk event.

 World War Hulk

-Angry over the death and subsequent vilification of her daughter at the onset of the superhero Civil War over government registration, Namora joins Amadeus Cho, Hercules and Angel to aid the Hulk.
-During the crisis, Hercules ends up holding the entire locality of Manhattan on his shoulders.
+Angry over the death and subsequent vilification of her daughter at the onset of the superhero Civil War over government registration, Namora joins Amadeus Cho, Hercules, and Angel to aid the Hulk.

 Amazon-Atlantean War

-In the course of her membership in Cho's group, she shares a genuinely romantic kiss with Hercules.
-Some time later, following the Secret Invasion, Hercules and Amadeus Cho vacation near an Atlantean city, and she and Hercules have a romantic fling.
+In the course of her membership in Amadeus Cho's group, she shares a genuinely romantic kiss with Hercules.
+Some time later, following the Secret Invasion, Hercules and Cho vacation near an Atlantean city, and she and Hercules have a romantic fling.
 This is interrupted by an Amazon attack.
 Namora aids Hercules in repelling the Amazons and rescuing Cho from their amorous and ultimately fatal attentions.